kevinlizh1992/ShopifyImage/README.md

 Extra info:
 1. The four first images on the site are designed and draw by me.
-2. This project was built with PHP/Laravel and deployed with Heroku.
+2. This project was built with PHP/Laravel, Bootstrap and deployed with Heroku.

 Thank you :)
 -Kevin